oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

   - A Work Manager `SampleWM` configured with minimum threads constraint `SampleMinThreads` and maximum threads constraint `SampleMaxThreads`

 - Use macros to inject external values:
-  - The property file `CLUSTER_SIZE` property is referenced in the model YAML file `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
+  - The WDT variables file `CLUSTER_SIZE` property is referenced in the WDT model YAML file `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
-  - The model file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
+  - The WDT model YAML file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
     - You set this environment variable later in this sample using an `env` field in its Domain.
-    - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image._
+    - _This conveniently provides a simple way to deploy multiple differently named domains using the same domain creation image._
-  - The model file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
+  - The WDT model YAML file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
     - This secret is in turn referenced using the `webLogicCredentialsSecret` field in the Domain.
     - The `weblogic-credentials` is a reserved name that always dereferences to the owning Domain actual WebLogic credentials secret name.

-An image can contain multiple properties files, archive ZIP files, and YAML files but in this sample you use just one of each.
-For a complete description of WDT model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/managing-domains/working-with-wdt-models/model-files.md" >}}) in the user documentation.
+An image can contain multiple WDT variables files, WDT archive ZIP files, and WDT model YAML files but in this sample you use just one of each.
+For a complete description of WDT model YAML file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/managing-domains/working-with-wdt-models/model-files.md" >}}) in the user documentation.

 #### Create the image with WIT